sfb-135-nowa/sfb-135-nowa.github.io/content/post/2021-12-02-git-setup-guide/index.md

 It provides multiple tabs, custom command lines, more intuitive key bindings, color schemes etc.
 Please install Windows Terminal from the Windows Store.

+## NOWA Gitlab

+{{< cta cta_icon_pack="fab" cta_icon="gitlab" cta_text="Request an account for the NOWA Gitlab service" cta_link="mailto:nowa@staff.uni-marburg.de?subject=NOWA%20Gitlab%20registration%20request&body=Dear%20NOWA%20team%2C%0A%0APlease%20create%20a%20Gitlab%20account%20for%20me.%0A%0ABest%20regards%0AJ.%20Doe" cta_new_tab="false" >}}

+If you have got a Gitlab account, you can create new projects, upload work, and view other users' projects on Gitlab.
+In order to authenticate git with Gitlab, please create a [personal access token] in your account's preferences.
+This token will be used for Git operations in place of your account password.

 ## Git for Windows

 Please download and install the newest release of [Git for Windows][gfw].